Conversion from $W$ to Greenberger-Horne-Zeilinger states in the Rydberg-blockade regime of neutral-atom systems: Dynamical-symmetry-based approach: System and effective Hamiltonian

 The interaction-picture Hamiltonian of the system is given by

-Here the Rabi frequencies $\Omega_{r1}$, $\Omega_{r2}$, and $\Omega_{r3}$ are time dependent and real-valued, while $\Omega_{r0}$ is time independent and plays the role of inducing appropriate quadratic Stark shifts. $V$ is the constant vdW interatomic interaction energy.
-The detunings of the four laser pulses from the relevant internal ($g-r$) transition are split into two parts $\delta_i$ and $\Delta_i$ ($i=0,1,2,3$), as proposed in Ref.~\cite{Zheng+:20}.
+Here, the laser frequencies are slightly detuned from the atomic transition frequency, i.e. $\omega_i = (E_r-E_g)/\hbar+\Delta_i+\delta_i$ with $i\in\{0,1,2,3\}$.
+The Rabi frequencies $\Omega_{r1}$, $\Omega_{r2}$, and $\Omega_{r3}$ are time dependent and real-valued, while $\Omega_{r0}$ is time independent and plays the role of inducing appropriate quadratic Stark shifts. $\hbar V$ is the constant vdW interatomic interaction energy.
+The interatomic interaction between each pair of excited Rydberg atoms is described approximately by an energy shift of magnitude $\hbar V$ according to lowest order perturbation theory.